Marlboro, Vermont

 To support, nurture, and enrich the Marlboro Community

-I first came to Marlboro in 1969 to be with my husband Dan MacArthur.
+I first came to Marlboro in 1969 to be with my husband, Dan MacArthur.
 We have two children and four grandchildren who live nearby.
-For many years I drove school bus in Marlboro and was the Bus Coordinator.
+For many years, I drove a school bus in Marlboro and was the Bus Coordinator.
 I’ve also been involved for many years in community service - as a member of the Marlboro Alliance, a former Selectboard person, a Justice of the Peace, and currently an Auditor and member of the DRB.
 I serve the Marlboro Community Center as the Treasurer and also as a member of the fundraising group Friends of the MCC.
-With my husband, and other family members I operate a small vegetable, berry and maple syrup farm, and enjoy riding my bike and spending time with friends and family.
+With my husband and other family members, I operate a small vegetable, berry, and maple syrup farm, and I enjoy riding my bike and spending time with friends and family.

 Joe Prignano